Marketing Cloud, Trailhead...

-- New: Any potential customer you know something about.
-A new lead could be someone who visited your website and entered their email address, stopped by your booth at a trade show and swiped their badge, or walked into your store and signed up for a mailing list.
+This could be customers who visited your website and entered their email address, stopped by your booth at a trade show and swiped their badge, or walked into your store and signed up for a mailing list.

-- Unqualified: A lead who has decided they are not interested in what you have to offer.
+- Unqualified — a lead who is not interested in what you have to offer.

-- Qualified: Good news — a qualified lead is someone who has shown interest in your offerings and wants to do business.
-Qualified leads are also known as sales leads.
+- Qualified — a lead who wants to do business.
+This is also known as a sales lead..

 Turn New Leads Into Qualified Leads